-1. Distance to face
+Distance to face

-The face of the person under test has to fill a sufficiently large portion of the Field of View of the sensor, covering at least 10 by 10 pixels.
-We recommend a sensing distance of 30cm to 50cm to achieve this (Figures 1 and 2).
-This distance needs to be chosen once and then kept the same for all measurements, we therefore highly recommend to use a contactless distance sensing solution such as the Terabee Evo Mini ToF sensor.
+The face of the person under test has to fill a sufficiently large portion of the sensor's Field of View, covering at least 10 by 10 pixels.
+We recommend a sensing distance of 30cm to 60cm (typically 55cm) to achieve this (Figures 1 and 2).
+This distance needs to be chosen once and then kept constant for all measurements.
+We therefore highly recommend using a contactless distance sensing solution such as the Terabee Evo Mini ToF sensor.
 This should be installed in close proximity to the Evo Thermal 33 sensor.
-The integrator has to make sure that the distance is correct before starting the measurement and is kept constant during the measurement.
-This can, for example, be achieved by visual and voice feedback to the person under test.
+The integrator must ensure that the distance is correct before starting the measurement and is maintained during the measurement.
+This can be achieved, for example, by visual and voice feedback to the person under test.